Tim Cantor: Projects

 On September 23, 2014, Cantor began working with Imagine Dragons for their second studio album, Smoke + Mirrors.
-After meeting the band and becoming inspired by the music and lyrics of their upcoming single, Tim Cantor created artworks for each song of the album.
+After meeting the band and becoming inspired by the music and lyrics of their upcoming single.
+In all, the cover and an additional 13 works of art were created by Tim Cantor; each representing the individual songs on the album.
 All three singles released – "I Bet My Life", "Gold", and "Shots" – feature the paintings as cover art.
 The paintings are included in the limited edition of the album.
-The artworks make appearance in the band's music video of "Shots".
+The music video for "Shots" visually revolves around Cantor's artworks; he himself appears in video.

 In June 2016 Tim's Art was exhibited at the AFA Gallery in SOHO New York.
 "Tim Cantor: Sweet Favour & Fiend" at AFA was a showing of Tim's oil paintings which offered a disquieting remix of historical Renaissance canvases.

-March 2021 - Partnership with Terra Virtua the world’s first fully immersive digital collectibles platform announces today an exclusive partnership with world-famous artist, Tim Cantor, which will see six of Tim’s incredible oil paintings brought to life through animation.

-March 2021 - Tim Cantor has joined the Digital Arts NFTs Space.
-According to a press release shared with Altcoin Buzz, Tim Cantor has enlisted the support of top digital collectible firm Terra Virtua with plans to transform six of his oil paintings into digital art pieces (NFTs).
-Terra Virtua is known as the first-ever immersive digital collectible platform in the world.

-November 2021 - Tim Cantor’s En Pointe is transformed into an NFT for the first time with Terra Virtua – Terra Virtua Blog.
-Tim Cantor’s new NFT, En Pointe, merges the digital and classical art worlds and provides an extraordinary glimpse behind the curtain of creation.
+Personal Life

+Cantor is fascinated by the Sphynx cat.
+He has had one as pet and the breed can be seen in a number of his works.He primarily works out of his studio/gallery(s) in San Deigo and Amsterdam.